vi/rust-turnclient/README.md

 * `echo.rs` - Connect to specified TURN server, authorize specified peer and act as an echo server for it (snippet depicted above)
 * `proxy.rs` - Exchange packets between a local UDP peer and TURN-mediated peer.
 Executes a script when allocation becomes available.

+---

+There is old `0.1.0` version of the crate for old Rust and Tokio `0.1`.
+This may perform better or worse than current version, I haven't really checked yet.